gapgag55/Booking-system/README.md

 - numlen: Check length intergers

 # Methods library
-- strcmp<string.h>
-  compare between 2 string and It will be returned to 0 if they are qualation.
+- strcmp<string.h>: compare between 2 string and It will be returned to 0 if they are qualation.
 Ex if(strcmp("haha", "haha") == 0) will be true.